 I’m sorry to say I didn’t find any way to eat on a budget.
 I generally found the food to be quite pricey but the portions were huge.
 Unfortunately there’s not much you can do about this as you have to eat, especially if you’re going to be busy all holiday.

 New York on a budget | Spending Money:

 Obviously it’s up to you how much money you want to take away.
 The only thing I will say is don’t come home with any regrets.
 This could be the holiday of a life time, live it to its full potential and don’t allow any room for regrets.

 Don’t forget to apply of an ESTA (Electronic System for Travel Authorisation) at least 72 hours before travelling.

 If you will be in the country for less than 90 days and will not be working whilst out there you will need an approved ESTA instead of a VISA.
 For more information or to apply head to the official ESTA website.
 This should cost around £14 and again, be sure to head to the official website.
 There are a number of fake websites out there desperately trying to steal your money!

-The most important thing is to have a wonderful time.
+More important than travelling New York on a budget, is to have a wonderful time.
 I know it’s hard but once you’re out there try not to focus too much on the costs.
 Just allow yourself to relax and enjoy yourself.
 Don’t forget to stay safe!